 The best evidence available today suggests that CTE is not caused by any single injury, but rather by years of regular, repetitive brain trauma.
 Importantly, the evidence does not suggest a certain number of concussions that lead to CTE.
 In fact, there have even been numerous people diagnosed with CTE who were never diagnosed with a concussion.
 Researchers believe that the repetitive brain trauma that can cause CTE can be predominantly made up of subconcussive hits.
 Learn more.

+The CLF Research Registry comprises the Brain Donation Registry (BDR) and Clinical Research Registry (CRR).
 Similar to organ donation, the pledge of one's brain is a precious gesture that helps others in a truly impactful way.
-Soccer icon Brandi Chastain, NASCAR superstar Dale Earnhardt Jr., and Football Hall of Famer Nick Buoniconti are among the most recent to make the pledge.
+Soccer icons Brandi Chastain and Michelle Akers, NASCAR superstar Dale Earnhardt Jr., and former NFL star quarterback Matt Hasselbeck are among the more than 5,000 people who have taken the #MyLegacyPledge.
 Click here to sign up to pledge your brain.

 Hope and help are available and happening every day.
 Many symptoms of CTE are treatable, and there are resources to help you find support and live a full life.
 Learn more.